 The prices which are quoted next to each item offered for sale shall be shown in Euros (€) or in Pounds sterling (£) depending on the territory and include Value Added Tax (VAT), but exclude shipping and delivery costs.
 The prices of the goods that are the subject of an Order shall include VAT at the rate applicable on the date that the Order is placed in the territory where the Customer resides and where the Order is delivered.

 The Vendor shall be entitled to modify the sale prices of its goods at any time.
 Should one or more taxes or compulsory levies be imposed or modified from time to time, whether upwards or downwards, such changes may be passed on as part of the sale price of the goods on offer on the Web Site.

 However, the Vendor shall only charge the Customer the prices and taxes indicated to the Customer set out in the Acknowledgement.
-Moreover, the Customer shall be informed of the costs of shipping and delivering their Orders upon checking their shopping baskets and upon placing their Orders.
+Moreover, the Customer shall be informed of the costs of shipping and delivering their Orders upon checking their shopping baskets in the online order form and upon placing their Orders.